Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: A necessary condition for stable groupwise comparison learning

-\begin{corollary}[Log-Odds Drift in the Equivalent Solution Set Accumulates $\Rightarrow$ Entropy Collapse Trend (Linear Region)] Fix input $x$, and consider two semantically equivalent outputs with the same reward, $y_a,y_b$.
-For a class of \emph{sequence-coupled} intra-group objective linear segment updates (with stop-gradient on sequence effective coefficients):
+\begin{corollary}[Accumulated log-odds drift among equivalent solutions $\Rightarrow$ entropy-collapse tendency in the linear region] Fix an input $x$ and consider two semantically equivalent outputs $y_a,y_b$ with the same reward.
+For a class of \emph{sequence-coupled} within-group objectives in a linear update segment, with stop-gradient applied to the effective sequence coefficient,